Stock Analysis on Net

 Invested Capital

-Invested capital has shown consistent growth each year, rising steadily from 152,793 million USD in 2020 to 194,168 million USD in 2024.
-This increase in invested capital suggests ongoing investments in the business, increasing asset base, or working capital requirements over time.
-The incremental growth aligns with the company's expansion or reinvestment activities.
+Invested capital has steadily increased each year, rising from 152,793 million US dollars in 2020 to 194,168 million in 2024.
+This consistent upward trend suggests ongoing investment or expansion in the company's assets or operations throughout the period.

 Economic Profit